mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/aws/languages/index.md

     "coldstart_aws_bylanguage"
     "Typical cold start durations per language" >}}

 The charts below give the distribution of cold start durations per supported programming language.
-All charts have the same horizontal scale (0.0-1.0 sec) to make them easily comparable.
+All charts (except the last one) have the same horizontal scale (0.0-1.0 sec) to make them easily comparable.

 **JavaScript**: